lakritidis/FLAGR/README.md

 **Fuse, Learn, AGgregate, Rerank

 FLAGR is a high performing, modular library for rank aggregation.
-The core FLAGR library was developed in C++ and contains fast implementations for a wide collection of unsupervised rank aggregation methods.
+To ensure the highest possible performance, the core FLAGR library is written in C++ and implements a wide collection of unsupervised rank aggregation methods.
 Its modular design allows third-party programmers to implement their own algorithms and easily rebuild the entire library.
 FLAGR can be built as a standard application, or as a shared library (`so` or `dll`).
 In the second case, it can be linked from other C/C++ programs, or even from programs written in other languages (e.g. Python, PHP, etc.).

 In this context, PyFLAGR is a Python library that links to FLAGR and allows a developer to exploit the efficient FLAGR implementations from a standard Python program.